TO SECURE THE EXTENDED CLAIMS PLEASE REGISTER WITHIN 30 DAYS.

 Sustainability is the most important and pressing challenge of todays mankind to secure a livable mother earth for future generations to come!

 Over the last 50 years Windsurfing has developed into a super high tech sport.
-But let's face it despite what others might tell you with the exception of aluminium booms and extensions Windsurfing rig products are a "mixture of petrol-based plastics".
-And most of the time up to 100% of these plastics are non-recycled (means "freshly produced") plastics.
+But let's face it despite what others might tell you with the exception of aluminium booms and extensions Windsurfing products are a "mixture of petrol-based plastic trash".
+And most times up to 100% of this plastic trash are non-recycled (means "freshly produced") plastics.

-At least as of today there are no eco-friendly substitutes existing for the structural components offering the minimum requirements necessary to design modern Windsurfing products.
+At least as of today there are no eco-friendly substitutes existing offering the minimum requirements necessary to design modern Windsurfing products.
 Or why do you think no one wants to sail with wooden booms, aluminium masts or stretchy sails made of woven fabrics anymore?

 There is only one sustainable way out of this dilemma:

 A high performance product that lasts longer and best case can even be put into additional use on the second hand market is the best and only way to conserve the resources of our earth.